CS196Illinois/Group2-FA23/Project/README.md

 5. **Run the App**:
    - Ensure you have an emulator running or a device connected to your computer or CHROME.
-   - Run `flutter run` in the terminal to start the app.
+   - Run `flutter run -d web-server --web-hostname=0.0.0.0 --web-port=8080` in the terminal to start the app on a web browser.
+   - You can also do `flutter run` but I haven't tested the app on iOS or Android Devices.

 6. **Sign In/Sign Up**: Use the login screen to sign in or sign up.
 You'll need to create a new user so just sign up with your illinois email and you'll get a verification link sent to your email and once you verify your account.
 You'll be able to login and view all the screens.